StuartLittlefair/cam_cal/README.rst

     obs.calibrate_science('SDSSJ1028', eclipse=1.5)
     # eclipse=1.5 extracts 1.5x the eclipse width either side of the eclipse midpoint
     # i.e. the eclipse with an eclipse width's worth of out-of-eclipse data either side.

+This will output a FITS file with an extension for each CCD.